 For individuals who have been taking opioids for years due to addiction, Suboxone® can help activate the brain’s receptors that have become reliant on opioids to function normally.
-While producing the same feelings of satisfaction, Suboxone® has a “ceiling effect” that prevents individuals from reaching euphoria and becoming dependent.
+While Suboxone® can activate the brain’s opioid receptors similarly to other opioids, it has a “ceiling effect” that reduces the likelihood of euphoria and lowers the potential for misuse rather than completely preventing dependence.
 For this reason, it’s become one of the primary medications used for addiction treatment as patients seek recovery.

 Medication-Assisted Treatment and Recovery Outcomes: The Official Reports

 Medication-assisted treatment options for individuals struggling with Alcohol Use Disorder and Opioid Use Disorder often include Suboxone® as well as Methadone.
 Since Suboxone® has lower risks than Methadone, it’s quickly becoming the preferred medication for physicians.

 Research by SAMHSA continues to show that combining medication with therapy can successfully treat substance use disorders and lead to lasting recovery.
 Additional benefits include a lower risk of contracting HIV or hepatitis C and improved birth outcomes for pregnant patients.

 What Therapies Go Along With Suboxone® Treatment At Recovery Unplugged?